 This article is for information purposes only, and should not be regarded as financial advice.
 With investments, your capital is always at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 Seek professional financial advice before embarking on any important investment or pension decisions.

-Being financial advisers in Leicestershire, we come across lots of different attitudes to investing.
+Being financial advisers we come across lots of different attitudes to investing.